University of Canterbury

 TE WERO I TE AO

-The Prison Education Project is a 2019 initiative in collaboration with the Department of Corrections, Community Law Canterbury and 'Crimsoc' (UC Criminal Justice Society).
+The Prison Education Project is an initiative in collaboration with the Department of Corrections, Community Law Canterbury and 'Crimsoc' (UC Criminal Justice Society).

 The project provides volunteers the opportunity to go inside the youth unit in a Christchurch prison and give informative seminars about applicable areas of law.
 This aims to provide the young men with a foundation of practical skills and knowledge.
 To date, the subject of these seminars have included employment, tenancy, family law, wellbeing, money, protection orders and harassment.
 The volunteers involved have recieved training from Corrections and Community Law Canterbury and now go out the the Prisons fortnightly to deliver these seminars.